Pressure distribution over a circular cylinder

 Fig.2 - Windtunnel with Diffuser, Test-section, VFD and Contraction cone highlighted.

-An open return low subsonic suction-type atmospheric wind tunnel generates the flow in which the model will be mounted.
+An open return, low subsonic, suction-type atmospheric wind tunnel generates the flow in which the model will be mounted.
 Wind tunnel components are a honeycomb section, a settling chamber, a contraction cone, a test section, a diffuser, a suction fan, and a motor.
 The air from the atmosphere enters the tunnel through the honeycomb section.
-Honeycomb reduces the turbulence from the atmosphere by breaking down the disturbances and stretching the flow due to its structure.
+Honeycomb reduces the turbulence from the atmosphere by breaking down the disturbances in the flow, due to its structure.
 The flow then goes through the settling chamber, which has two wire meshes, further reducing incoming turbulence.
-The settling chamber has a large volume which further dissipates any disturbances.
-The contraction cone increases the velocity by reducing area at the expense of pressure.
-There are two pressure tappings in the wind tunnel; one at the settling chamber, which gives stagnation or total pressure, and the second at the end of the contraction cone, which gives static pressure.
-The difference in these two pressure is used to calculate the inlet velocity of the test section.
-The test section is a constant cross-section area where we achieve a one-dimensional, steady, and uniform flow.
+The settling chamber has a large volume, which further dissipates any disturbances.
+The contraction cone increases the velocity by reducing the area at the expense of pressure.
+There are two pressure tappings in the wind tunnel: one at the settling chamber, which gives stagnation or total pressure, and the second at the end of the contraction cone, which gives static pressure.
+The difference in these two pressures is used to calculate the inlet velocity of the test section.
+The test section is a constant cross-sectional area where we achieve a one-dimensional, steady, and uniform flow.
 Models are mounted in this part for the test.
 Diffuser has two functions: one, it reduces the velocity and increases the pressure leading to the suction fan, which results in less work required by the fan; and two, it provides a gradual decrease in velocity or increase in pressure after the test section, which prevents any flow separation and backflow.
 The suction fan creates the necessary pressure difference required to maintain the airflow.
-The fan is run by the motor, which can run at different rpm to create a range of velocity.
+The fan is run by the motor, which can run at different rpm to create a range of velocities.
 The rpm of the motor is controlled by a variable frequency drive (VFD).

 Circular cylinder